Each year, Women’s Network provides a $1,000 scholarship in memory of Carrie D. Francke.

 - Enrolled part or full time at Stephens College, University of Missouri, Columbia College, William Woods University, Central Methodist University or Moberly Area Community College.

 - Primary consideration to be give for financial need

 - At least sophomore status

 Applicants fitting the above criteria should submit a completed application along with their most recent transcript, a current resume, and a formal letter of application explaining the need for the funding and how the funding will help applicants achieve goals.
-Application forms are available online by clicking the link here Carrie D Francke Scholarship 2015 or by contacting Brenna McDermott, Director of Women’s Network at 817-9119.
+Application forms are available online by clicking the link here Carrie D. Francke Scholarship 2016 Application or by contacting Kristen Grusenmeyer, Women’s Network Coordinator at 817-9119.
 The deadline for this scholarship is in April of each year.